Introducing The Pantanal

-The Amazon may attract more fame and glory, but the Pantanal is a better place to see wildlife.
-In the Amazon, the animals hide in the dense foliage, but in the open spaces of the Pantanal, wildlife is visible to the most casual observer.
-If you like to see animals in their natural environment, the Pantanal – with the greatest concentration of fauna in the New World – should not be missed.
+The Amazon gets the press coverage, but the Pantanal is a better place to see wildlife.
+The dense foliage of the Amazon makes it difficult to observe the animals, but in the open marshes of the Pantanal, wildlife is much easier to spot.
+If you like to see animals in their natural environment, the Pantanal should not be missed.

 The Pantanal has few people and no towns.
 Distances are so great and ground transport so poor that people get around in small airplanes and motorboats; 4WD travel is restricted by the seasons.
-The only road that runs deep into the Pantanal is the Transpantaneira.
-This raised dirt road sectioned by around 125 small wooden bridges ends 145km south of Poconé, at Porto Jofre.
-Two-thirds of the intended route from Poconé to Corumbá (at the border with Bolivia) has been left incomplete for lack of funds and particularly for ecological concerns.
+The principal access road that runs deep into the Pantanal is the Transpantaneira.
+This raised dirt road sectioned by small wooden bridges ends 145km south of Poconé, at Porto Jofre.
+The much-mooted road connection of Porto Jofre to Corumbá (at the border with Bolivia), long shelved due to ecological concerns and a lack of funds, now appears to be back on the negotiating table.

-The Parque Nacional do Pantanal Matogrossense occupies 1350 sq km in the southwest of Mato Grosso, but most of the Pantanal is privately owned.
+The Parque Nacional do Pantanal Matogrossense occupies 1350 sq km in the southwest of the region, but most of the Pantanal is privately owned.
+Cooperation between ecotourism and the landowners in the region (mostly cattle ranchers) has contributed to the sustainable conservation of the environment.
+By providing ranchers with an income that encourages their coexistence with the wildlife it covers the shortfall created by the seasonal flooding of the area, which would otherwise be covered by more intensive (and hence more destructive) ranching efforts.
 The national park and three smaller private nature reserves nearby were given Unesco World Heritage listing in 2000.

 Top 10 destinations for twitchers